facebookresearch/hydra/website/docs/tutorials/structured_config/1_basic.md

 # Registering the Config class with the name 'config'
 cfg_store.store(node=MySQLConfig, name="config")

-# You can also register objects of this class, allowing easy overriding of default values.
-# If you are registering 'config' more than once the last one will replace the previous ones.
-cfg_store.store(node=MySQLConfig(user="root", password="1234"), name="config")

-# The real type of cfg is actually DictConfig, but we lie a little to get static type checking.
-# If it swims like a duck and quacks like a duck...
 @hydra.main(config_name="config")
 def my_app(cfg: MySQLConfig) -> None:
+    # The real type of cfg is DictConfig, but we lie a little to get static type checking.
+    # If it swims like a duck and quacks like a duck, it's a "duck".
     print(
         f"Connecting to {cfg.driver} at {cfg.host}:{cfg.port}, user={cfg.user}, password={cfg.password}"
     )